BayesianStatistics/Disaster-Response-Pipeline/README.md

 ## Workflow Instructions
 Run the following commands in the project's workspace directory to initialize the workflow pipeline as the following steps sequentially:

-To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+1. >Switch to the directory  database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db